AbedAmouneh/shrmtool/README.md

 - NewsAPI may return the same article from multiple sources; only the first one (by canonical URL) is kept
 - Articles with invalid or missing URLs are skipped

+**How are News articles displayed in the sheet?**

+- **Profile column**: Shows the news source name (e.g., "Business Insider", "Reuters") from NewsAPI's `source.name` field
+- If `source.name` is missing, the Profile column falls back to the URL domain (e.g., "biztoc.com")
+- **Post Summary**: Includes source attribution at the end:
+  - `"Article description...
+(Source: Business Insider – by Jack Newsham)"` when both source and author are available
+  - `"Article description...
+(Source: Business Insider)"` when only source is available
+  - `"Article description..."` when neither is available

 **Why are some social posts tagged as "Repost"?**